Architectural Considerations of Modernizing SharePoint Apps

 The second benefit becomes clear when it comes to updating an existing business application.
 If a business application is made of single services, each service can be updated separately without affecting other services.
 This approach not only reduces the cost for development and deployment but also for testing since only the specific functionality of a particular service needs to be tested.

 Although the app services approach might only be suitable for large business applications, it makes perfect sense to take this approach into consideration when thinking of modernizing an existing business application.
 The additional effort of splitting up existing functionality into specific services will be covered by reduced costs for maintenance and improved scalability, which results in a Web application being more responsive and agile -- precisely what we want to achieve with app modernization.

-Oliver Wirkus is a Microsoft MVP for Office 365 Servers and Services and Senior SharePoint Consultant at Softlanding Solutions Inc., based in Vancouver, Canada.
-An experienced SharePoint expert and software architect, he has consulted for a variety of different industries and specializes in consulting for international projects and is an international speaker, former moderator of SharePoint User Group (SPUG) Stuttgart, member of the board of the Vancouver SPUG and has been voted one of the Top 25 SharePoint Community Influencers.
+Oliver Wirkus is a Microsoft MVP for Office 365 Servers and Services and Senior Consultant with 2toLead, based in Toronto, Canada.
+An experienced SharePoint expert and software architect, he has consulted for a variety of different industries and specializes in consulting for international projects and is an international speaker, former moderator of SharePoint User Group Stuttgart (Germany), member of the board of the Vancouver Office 365 User Group and has been voted one of the Top 25 SharePoint Community Influencers several times.